-The FC Global Business Series was launched in 2020 as a webinar series to engage the local business community and keep them informed about the latest trends and insights concerning China, ASEAN and the world.
-In each episode, Business China actively collaborated with industry partners, and invited renowned public sector leaders, corporate senior management, business leaders, professionals, and think-tanks to share their deep insights to the evolving business environment.
+The FutureChina Global Business Series was launched in 2020 as an online webinar series to engage the business community and keep them informed about the latest trends and insights concerning China, ASEAN, and the world.

+Each webinar episode is produced in collaboration with renowned public leaders, corporate management, business leaders, professionals, think tanks and/or domain experts, and provides a platform for them to share their insights and perspectives about evolving issues or developments in their area of expertise.